todofixthis/notion-archivist/README.md

 # TODO

 - Create the page in Notion.
+- Use the popup input values rather than the parsed article content (oops 😅).
+- If the parent ID is entered as a URL, try to extract+save the ID instead.
 - Validate parent ID when saving settings.
   - Can also use this as an opportunity to detect whether it is a database ID or a page ID.